Azure-Samples/azure-sdk-for-go-samples/services/sql/README.md

 # Azure MSSQL Samples

+This // Copyright (c) Microsoft Corporation.
+All rights reserved.
+// Licensed under the MIT License.
+See License.txt in the project root for license information.

-This package demonstrates how to manage SQL databases and their data.
+package demonstrates how to manage SQL databases and their data.

 ## Contents